History of Goa: Bhojas (c. 2nd century BCE to 4th CE)

-First existing as vassals of the Mauryan Empire and later as an independent empire, the Bhojas ruled Goa for more than 500 years, annexing the entirety of Goa.
-The earliest known record of the Bhoja Empire from Goa dates from the 4th century AD, it was found in the town of Shiroda in Goa.
+First existing as vassals of the Mauryas and later as an independent kingdom, the Bhojas ruled Goa for more than 500 years, annexing the entirety of Goa.
+The earliest known record of the Bhojas from Goa dates from the 4th century, it was found in the town of Shiroda in Goa.
 According to Puranik, by tradition the Bhojas belonged to the clan of Yadavas, who may have migrated to Goa via Dwaraka after the Mahabharata war.
 Two Bhoja copperplates grants dating back to the 3rd century BC were unearthed from Bandora village, written by King Prithvimallavarman.
-Many other copper plates, have also been recovered from other places in Goa which date from the 3rd century BC to the 8th century AD.
-Ancient Chandrapur, modern day Chandor, was the capital of the Bhoja Empire; the Bhojas ruled Goa, Belgaum and North Canara.
+Ancient Chandrapur, modern day Chandor, was the capital of the Bhoja Empire.

 From the Bhoja inscriptions found in Goa and Konkan, it is evidenced that the Bhojas used Sanskrit and Prakrit for administration.

 According to Vithal Raghavendra Mitragotri, many Brahmins and Vaishyas arrived with Kshatriyas Bhojas from the north.
 The Kshatriya Bhojas patronised Buddhism and employed many Buddhist converts of Greek and Persian origin.